Dropping is defined as dropping an individual course or courses but not all courses in a term. Failure to attend a class does not constitute a drop.

 - Students who withdraw after drop/add and before the withdrawal deadline will receive a grade of W for all courses.

-- Students on university academic probation who withdraw from UF before the Withdrawal Deadline will continue on probation until their grade point deficit is reduced to zero.
+- Students on university academic probation who withdraw before the Withdrawal Deadline will continue on probation until their UF cumulative GPA becomes a 2.0 or greater.
 Students on Admissions Committee probation must meet the terms of their probation.
 Students on college probation should check with their college/departmental advisor about college-specific requirements.

 - Students considering petitioning for a medical withdrawal or retroactive medical withdrawal should contact the Dean of Students Office for additional information about the process.